microsudaqua/Microsudaqua/content/en/home/contact.md

 weight = 60  # Order that this section will appear.

 title = "Contact"
-subtitle = "Send a mesage to the webmail or one of the Network coordinators"
+subtitle = "Send a mesage to our webmail or one of the Network coordinators"

 # Automatically link email and phone?
 autolink = true